intel-ctrlsys/actsys/oobrestserver/README.md

 * SSL and HTTP Basic Auth support

 ## Future Features
-* IPMI and Redfish Plugins
+* SNMP and Redfish Plugins
 * Live reconfiguration with PUT and DELETE
 * Content aggregation and redirection
 * LDAP and OAuth2 integration